The Reliquary

 $ reliquary-flock-create flock 350d5c8b33dfb7db created $ reliquary-ambry-upload 350d5c8b33dfb7db ~/my-infra/ambry.bundle ambry uploaded $

-Now that we have setup our flock and uploaded the encrypted shared secrets for tunnels, we can setup a tunnel between two devices.
+Now that we have setup our flock and uploaded the encrypted shared secrets for your devices, we can setup a tunnel between two devices.
 In this guide we will setup a tunnel between device_1 and device_2.

 Initialise reliquary on this device as you did earlier (if it was not yet initialised).
 After that we can register it with our flock we created previously.